Bangkok, ประเทศไทย - Things to Do in Bangkok

 Insider Tips

-Always carry small bills (20, 50, 100 THB notes) for street food, tuk-tuks, and temple donations, as vendors rarely have change for large denominations.
+Always carry small bills (20, 50, 100 THB notes) as street vendors and taxi drivers often don't have change for large denominations

 Explore Activities in Bangkok